truongdinhduc-ecombest/github-workflows/README.md

 ## 4. Release Process (For Maintainers)

-Releases are fully automated.
+Releases are fully automated via GitHub Actions.
 You do **not** need to manually draft releases on GitHub.

 **Workflow:**